Podcasts & RSS Feeds

 Afropop Worldwide is the U.S.A.'s first and longest-lived weekly program on the music of Africa and the African Diaspora.

-Wednesday, April 24, 2013 11:00pmIt's been more than two years since APWW last surveyed the African sounds making waves in America.
-This program plays catch-up by putting the spotlight on a few standouts.
-From hip-hop and reggae to roots grooves and Afropop revival bands, spiced with remixes, collaborations, and off-the-wall connections--music drawn from across the African continent is thriving in US towns and cities.
+Sunday, November 17, 2013 11:00pmIt's been more than two years since Afropop last surveyed the African sounds making waves in America.
+This program plays catch-up by putting the spotlight on a few of the standouts.
+From electronic dance and pop to old-school roots grooves and Afropop revival bands, spiced with remixes, collaborations, and off-the-wall connections-music drawn from across the African continent is thriving in US towns and cities.
 Including afrobeat from the Souljazz Orchestra, Cheick Hamala Diabate's experimental traditionalism, Alec Lomami's Congolese-American Dancepop, and with a special focus on Bombino's collaboration with Black Keys guitarist Dan Auerbach on his 'Nomad' album.